 Another important consideration when selecting your surgeon is board certification.
 There are more than 150 self-designated boards providing some form of certification, but only a few are designated by the American Board of Medical Specialties (ABMS).
 For example, the American Board of Plastic Surgery is designated by the ABMS.
 Make sure that the plastic surgeon you choose is certified by the American Board of Plastic Surgery.
 This certification assures that he or she is up-to-date on the latest developments in the field.

 Body lift surgery is most often performed in a hospital, though the procedure may be performed in an accredited outpatient surgical center.

 Your body mass index (BMI) may play a role in whether your procedure is performed in a hospital or in an outpatient facility, as it determines the length of the procedure.

-Typically, body lift surgery ranges from four to seven hours and is performed under general anesthesia.
+Typically, surgery ranges from four to seven hours and is performed under general anesthesia.